gcpeixoto/gcpeixoto.github.io/_includes/components/intro.md

 Hello!

-Currently, I'm an adjunct professor at the Federal University of Paraíba (UFPB), located in the beautiful seashore João Pessoa city, where  lies the Brazil's far east point.
-My predominant research areas cover numerical methods, fluid mechanics, and scientific computing.
-In a recent past, I sailed amidst finite elements, multiphase flows, numerical analysis, porous media, and reservoir modeling.
+Currently, I'm an adjunct professor at the Federal University of Paraíba (UFPB), located in the beautiful seashore João Pessoa city, where lies the Brazil's far east point and one of the creators of [TRIL Lab](https://tril.ci.ufpb.br).
+After many waves, river wakes, and mixtures revolve the life, I'd say that my field of study is [Computational Science and Engineering - CSE](https://en.wikipedia.org/wiki/Computational_engineering), where I conserve an interdisciplinary and breadth-like profile covering numerical methods, scientific computing, mechanical sciences, and data _SAVE_ (sciance, analytics, visualization, and engineering).

-More recently, I have been focused on data science applications for energy and healthcare sectors.
+Several subjects form my past experience, such as finite elements, transport phenomena, multiphase flows, numerical analysis, porous media, and reservoir modeling.
+More recently, I have been focused on CSE for energy, such as carbon capture, storage, and utilization (CCUS).

-Although I've held a bit of math in my innermost roots, I've tasted several mechanics' syrups over the years, so that I acquired a passionate vision of certain disciplines, such as transport phenomena and fluid mechanics.
-Today, after many waves, river wakes, and mixtures revolve the life, I'd say that my field of study is [Computational Science and Engineering](https://en.wikipedia.org/wiki/Computational_engineering), where I conserve an interdisciplinary and breadth-like scientific profile.

-This webpage was developed to show my career portfolio, gather useful technical information in my toolbox pages and provide links to third-party stuff, such as profiles of coworkers and interesting people.
+This webpage was developed to show my career portfolio, gather useful technical information in my toolbox pages, thoughts, and provide links to third-party stuff, such as profiles of coworkers and interesting people.
 I hope you like to be here! :)

 Don't hesitate to contact me if you realize I can help you with something.